-Likewise, we created the Kedge Forward Fund to enable people to pull themselves to their desired future through the training they receive at The Futures School.
+Likewise, we created the Kedge Forward Fund to enable people to pull themselves to their desired future through the training they receive at The Futures School Applied Foresight Accelerator program.

-Is the Kedge Forward Fund available for all TFS sessions?
+Is the Kedge Forward Fund available for all TFS programs?

 How much is in the Fund?

-We’ve seeded the Fund with $15,000 USD for each U.S.-based session.
+We’ve seeded the Fund with $15,000 USD for each U.S.-based Applied Foresight Accelerator program.
 Our goal is to impact as many individuals as possible with this amount.
 Thus, we are likely to fund a higher amount of Tier 1 requests so that a greater number of people have the opportunity to create the future.
 Learn more about the tiers below.